American football: International play

-An American football league system already exists within the UK, the BAFANL, which has run under various guises since 1983.
-It currently has 70 teams operating across the tiers of contact football in which teams aim to earn promotion to the Division above, with the Premier Division teams competing to win the Britbowl, the annual British Football Bowl game that has been played since 1985.
-In 2007 the British Universities American Football League was formed.
-From 2008, the BUAFL was officially associated with the National Football League (NFL), through its partner organisation NFL UK.
-In 2012, BUAFL's league and teams were absorbed into BUCS after American football became an official BUCS sport.
-Over the period 2007 to 2014, the BUAFL grew from 42 teams and 2,460 participants to 75 teams and over 4,100 people involved.
+In the United Kingdom, the British American Football Association National Leagues (BAFANL), an amateur competition, is the top level of American football.
+Teams compete across multiple levels in a promotion and relegation structure; the league's championship is the Britbowl.
+University competition is held through the British Universities American Football League (BUAFL), which was formed in 2007.
+In 2008, the league launched a partnership with the NFL, through its partner organization NFL UK.
+From 2007 to 2014, the BUAFL grew from 42 teams and 2,460 participants to 75 teams and over 4,100 people involved.

+International governance and Olympics

-American football federations are present in Africa, the Americas, Asia, Europe and Oceania; a total of 64 national football federations exist as of July 2012.
-The International Federation of American Football (IFAF), an international governing body composed of continental federations, runs tournaments such as the IFAF World Championship, the IFAF Women's World Championship, the IFAF U-19 World Championship and the Flag Football World Championship.
-The IFAF also organizes the annual International Bowl game.
-The IFAF has received provisional recognition from the International Olympic Committee (IOC).
-Several major obstacles hinder the IFAF goal of achieving status as an Olympic sport.
-These include the predominant participation of men in international play and the short three-week Olympic schedule.
-Large team sizes are an additional difficulty, due to the Olympics' set limit of 10,500 athletes and coaches.
-American football also has an issue with a lack of global visibility.
+The standard form of American football is not an Olympic sport, but it was a demonstration sport at the 1932 Summer Olympics.
+The International Federation of American Football (IFAF), an international governing body composed of continental federations, received provisional recognition from the International Olympic Committee (IOC) in 2014 and was fully recognized by the IOC in 2015.
+American football federations are present in Africa, the Americas, Asia, Europe, and Oceania; a total of 75 national football federations exist as of 2023.
+The IFAF runs tournaments such as the IFAF World Championship, the IFAF Women's World Championship, the IFAF Junior World Championship, and the Flag Football World Championship.

+Obstacles towards the goal of becoming an Olympic sport included the predominant participation of men in international play and the short three-week Olympic schedule.
+Large team sizes were an additional difficulty, due to the Olympics' set limit of 10,500 athletes and coaches.
+American football also faced an issue with a lack of global visibility.
 Nigel Melville, the CEO of USA Rugby, noted that "American football is recognized globally as a sport, but it's not played globally."
-To solve these concerns, major effort has been put into promoting flag football, a modified version of American football, at the international level.
+To solve these concerns, major effort was put into promoting flag football, a modified version of American football, at the international level.
+Flag football for men and women will debut as an Olympic sport at the 2028 Summer Olympics.